How to Get Started with Film Photography – A Guide for Newbies and Digital Photographers Looking to Differentiate

 Printing Your Photos, Get That Sh*t up on Your Walls!

-Another important aspect of film photography is the printmaking process.
-Unlike digital photography, where you can create digital copies of your photos, film photos are physical prints.
-There are a number of different printing methods available, such as traditional darkroom printing or digital printing.
-It’s a good idea to experiment with different printing methods to find which ones you prefer and what type of photos that method is best suited for.
+The printmaking process is a crucial aspect of film photography that sets it apart from digital photography.
+With film photography, you get physical prints that you can hold and display.
+There are several printing methods available, including traditional darkroom printing or digital printing.
+Experimenting with different printing methods can help you find the ones you prefer and what type of photos they are best suited for.

 This Ain’t a Cheap Hobby